 Their contact calls are ear-splittingly loud, but they’ll be customized to you.
 Also, sun conures are talented at mimicking you and other household appliances.

 Sun conures need lots of open space, so be sure to get a 20 x 20 x 36 cage as a minimum.
 Sun conures are curious and thrive on exploring their surroundings.

 - Weight: 8 to 9 ounces

-These little-known birds are not as popular as their flashier cousins.
-However, they vary drastically in color from one bird to another, so no two pionus parrots are the same.
-This lack of notoriety is exactly why many bird keepers like to raise them.
+Their lack of notoriety is why many people choose to raise them.
 Since there aren’t many pionus owners, these parrots have an elusive charm.

-Pionus parrots are not the most talkative birds.
-Their gravelly or raspy voices are not very clear, but they can learn many words and phrases.
+Pionus parrots aren’t the most talkative birds.
+Their gravelly or raspy voices aren’t very clear, but they can learn many words and phrases.
 How quiet or loud your bird is will depend on its environment.
-Pionus parrots tend to adapt to loud noises in their surroundings by producing louder ones.
-If you’re looking for a pet parrot to join you in your quiet apartment life, you can’t go wrong with a pionus.

 Pionus parrots adapt to loud noises in their surroundings by producing even louder noises.